chris-dem/diss-project/README.md

 ### `main-app` library

 Main UI implementation.
-Library used `Bevy`.
-We refer to the bevy documentation for more information how it works.
+We refer to the bevy documentation for further information at to how `Bevy` works.
 List of important files:

 * `ui_plugin`: File for the setup and rendering of the `UI` window